-The call to action would then be decided as per these goals.
+The call-to-action would then be decided as per these goals.

 If you have not set your goals yet, don’t fret about it.
 You can use these goals as a reference point for setting your own.

-Calls to Action on Social Media
+Examples of Call-To-Action on Social Media

-These types of action triggers typically involve taking smaller steps, gradually leading clients and customers toward an end goal.
+Certain action triggers typically involve taking smaller steps, gradually leading clients and customers toward an end goal.

-Social media is a place for short, punchy, and image-heavy messages to connect with your audience.
+Social media is a place for short, punchy, and visual-heavy messages to connect with your audience.
 The beauty of social media is that by its nature, it’s already encouraging engagement.

 Wendy’s Twitter is legendary as a social media strategy, and it works wonders for their bottom line.
-Wendy’s engagement on Twitter usually averages out at 10,000 shares and 30,000 likes.
+Wendy’s engagement on Twitter usually averages at 10,000 shares and 30,000 likes.
 Not bad for a fast-food chain!

 Think about your own social media engagement.
 Are you interacting with customers in a way that encourages sharing?

-Are you engaging with others in your field, and developing a strong voice?
+Are you engaging with others in your field and developing a strong voice?

 Wix is a top website hosting service.
-The company found a great way to boost it’s social media profile with a huge $10K giveaway on Facebook, to celebrate the Super Bowl.
+The company found a great way to boost its social media profile with a huge $10K giveaway on Facebook to celebrate the Super Bowl.

-Wix found plenty of ways to track their engagement, with analytics tools like Buzzsumo, Hubspot, and Google Analytics.
-The Win 10K call-to-action was enough to get people’s attention, and drastically increase engagement.
+Wix found plenty of ways to track their engagement with analytics tools like Buzzsumo, Hubspot, and Google Analytics.
+The ‘Win 10K’ call-to-action was enough to get people’s attention and increase engagement drastically.

-Offering the chance to win a prize, combined with the time crunch (In this case, you’re literally watching the time pass) is a surefire way to interest viewers.
+Offering the chance to win a prize, combined with the time crunch (in this case, you’re literally watching the time pass), is a surefire way to interest viewers.
 And an arresting visual doesn’t hurt either!